zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 Aeternity has no software for channels on their github, and they have not announced any plan for how their channels will work.
 They have hinted that Aeternity will have turing complete state channels capable of running off-chain smart contracts.

+I can find no mention of channels in the stox white paper.

 ### Shards

 [Here is a document explaining sharding in Amoveo](/docs/design/sharding.md).
 Since Amoveo doesn't store any contract state on-chain, sharding is simple.

-Gnosis and Augur use Ethereum, which lacks sharding.
+Gnosis, Stox, and Augur use Ethereum, which lacks sharding.

 Bitcoin Hivemind is reusing the bitcoin source code, which lacks sharding.